drusellers/site/src/posts/system-thinking.md

 ---
-title: "System Thinking"
+title: 'System Thinking'
-subtitle: "Its never as simple as we make it."
+subtitle: 'Its never as simple as we make it.'
 date: '2018-08-03'
 tags: []
 categories: []
 withStats: true
 description: >
   Looking for key abstractions can lead to powerful insights.
 draft: true
 ---